andrewbauxier/andrewbauxier/README.md

-## Hi there 👋
+## Hi 👋

-I'm Andrew, and I like to explore new technologies in a meandering way.
-More to come.
+My name is Andrew, and I like to explore new technologies in a meandering way.
+I'm currently focused on developing my DevOps skills with Kubernetes, learning GameDev with C# and Unity, and diving into 3D animations and modeling with Blender.
+Much of my work can not be shown in public spaces, but you can still take a look around.
-<s

 <details>
   <summary>Commit Prefixes</summary>